jagregory/abrash-black-book/src/chapter-03.md

 microseconds to the standard output.

 Note that `ZTimerReport` need not be called immediately after `ZTimerOff`.
-In fact, after a given call to `ZTimerOff, ZTimerReport` can be called at any time right up until the next call to `ZTimerOn`.
+In fact, after a given call to `ZTimerOff`, `ZTimerReport` can be called at any time right up until the next call to `ZTimerOn`.

 You may want to use the Zen timer to measure several portions of a